ErikBjare/rust-exploration/README.md

-rust-ffi-test
+rust-exploration
 =============

+My own exercises in:

-An exercise in calling Rust code from other languages.
+ - calling Rust code from other languages.
+ - writing a gravity simulator.

 # Usage

+## FFI part

 Compile the Rust code: